 When the camera is put into MF mode a small magnifying glass icon appears on the rear LCD in the bottom right-hand corner.
 Tapping on the icon cycles through 1x, 5x and 10x magnification with an accordingly larger image shown on the display.
 This is very similar to the Liveview feature on Canon SLRs.

 Canon's Image Stabilisation system has got better with every generation.
-The 300mm f/4L lens that I sold had first generation one-stop IS and although it was helpful, it wasn't that effective.
+The Canon EF 300mm f/4L IS lens that I sold had first generation one-stop IS and although it was helpful, it wasn't very effective at all.

-This lens has the latest four-stop IS system that has been around for a few years.
-It has somehow been packaged into this very small lens and works very well.
+This EF-M 15-45mm lens has the latest four-stop IS system that has been around for a few years.
+It has somehow been packaged into this tiny package and works very well.

 I didn't use a tripod for any of the sample images above.
-Some of the shutter speeds were quite slow and you can see that the lens IS system has done a good job.
+Some of the shutter speeds were quite slow (1/8s and 0.8s) and you can see that the lens IS system has done a good job.

 This lens is roughly the equivalent of a 24-72mm lens on a 35mm (full frame) camera.
 It's a useful zoom range for a general walkabout camera and can be used in most situations.